 Disaster preparedness efforts

 In the event of a large-scale disaster, the university will serve as an evacuation center, provide shelter facilities, and distribute stocked emergency supplies of food and drinking water.
-The KSU gymnasium has been made available for use as a public shelter, and the basement storage area stocks 6,000 two-liter bottles of drinking water.
+The KSU gymnasium has been made available for use as a public shelter, and the basement storage area stocks of drinking water.
 The Koyama Stadium has also been made an evacuation area, and has the ability to function as a space for helicopter drop-offs of relief supplies.